betapictoris/modrinth.py/docs/readme.md

  - those which modify data (such as editing a project)
  - those which access private data (such as draft projects and notifications)

+In the future Modrinth.py will support Modrinth's planned authentication system and, hopefully, GitHub's OAuth system.
 #### Demo
 ```python
 authedUser = modrinth.Authentication.User('ghp_xxx') # GitHub token